tensorflow/tpu/models/experimental/dcgan/README.md

 In case you don't yet have the data available in a bucket, follow the intructions below to download and convert CIFAR or MNIST datasets into tfrecord format.

 First, follow the instructions [here](https://cloud.google.com/storage/docs/creating-buckets) to create GCS buckets.
+Once you have created buckets for model and data, follow the instructions below for downloading and converting the dataset of choice.

 For CIFAR